-Upton House was built between 1816 and 1818 ‘at great expense’, with the west wing added in 1825.
+Upton House was built between 1816 and 1818 ‘at great expense’, with the east wing added in 1825.
 Christopher Spurrier even had the road running in front of the House diverted to enlarge the grounds, and to impress his father in law!

 Christopher was a spendthrift and gambler, and he suffered with the decline of the Newfoundland trade.
 Despite aspirations for a seat in Parliament, his position as MP for Bridport in 1820 lasted less than 6 months and he was forced to mortgage Upton House.